smebdi/Swap/README.md

 ## The Back End
 This application interfaces with a python project, coloquially named DjangularAPI.
 It references a number of custom build API endpoints.
 You can see an example of that [here](https://djangular-back-end.appspot.com/api/beer/)
-These endpoints are accessed through services associated with each component.
+These endpoints are accessed through services associated with each component
+The _not-necessarily-comprehensive_ list is available [here](https://djangular-back-end.appspot.com/api/list)

 ## The Other Back End
 User profiles, preferences, comments, interactions, _etc_ will be managed through a node back end.